mswastik/fcst/docs/simple_pipeline.md

 # Simple Pipeline API Documentation

+> ⚠️ **DEPRECATED - UNUSED MODULE**
+>
+> **Important Notice**: This module is no longer used in the FCST application.
+The `simple_pipeline.py` file exists in the codebase but is not imported or referenced anywhere in the active application.
+It appears to be dead code from previous refactoring efforts.
+>
+> - **Status**: Deprecated / Unused
+> - **Last Used**: Unknown (not found in current codebase)
+> - **Recommendation**: Consider removing this file and its documentation to reduce codebase maintenance burden
+>
+> This documentation is preserved for historical reference only.

+---

 The `simple_pipeline.py` module provides a completely standalone forecasting pipeline with minimal dependencies, designed specifically for pickle compatibility and lightweight deployment.

 ## Overview